StrokeEd Presenters

 Annie is an occupational therapist, a health services researcher and educator.
 She has 30+ years’ experience in stroke and brain injury rehabilitation, in Australia and the UK.

-Annie has provided private occupational therapy and stroke rehabilitation services for over 20 years, consultations and mentoring for graduates.
-She is also an honorary senior lecturer at the University of Sydney, and Adjunct Associate Professor at James Cook University.
+Annie has provided private occupational therapy and stroke rehabilitation services for over 30 years, consultations and mentoring for graduates.
+Until recently, she was also an honorary senior lecturer at the University of Sydney, and Adjunct Associate Professor at James Cook University.

-Research and publications: Annie has published over 70 peer reviewed journal articles and been awarded over $4 million in competitive grant funding.
-Her research focusses on: translating evidence into practice particularly in stroke rehabilitation; adult handwriting and upper limb retraining; improving community participation and outdoor mobility; sexuality and intimacy after stroke.
+Research and publications: Annie has published over 70 peer reviewed journal articles and been awarded over $4 million in competitive grant funding focussing on: translating evidence into practice particularly in stroke rehabilitation; adult handwriting and upper limb retraining; improving community participation and outdoor mobility; sexuality and intimacy after stroke.

 Karl Schurr